RobRR/shamrock-rovers-v-derry-city-prediction/README.md

 A baseline independent Poisson model struggles with low-scoring football matches because it assumes team scores are entirely independent.
 To fix this, a Dixon-Coles parameter ($\rho$) adjusts the lowest scorelines:

-* **Inflates 0-0 and 1-1:** Accounts for the real-world tendency of low-scoring matches to end in draws more often than pure randomness predicts.
+* 📈 **Inflates 0-0 and 1-1:** Accounts for the real-world tendency of low-scoring matches to end in draws more often than pure randomness predicts.
-* **Deflates 1-0 and 0-1:** Corrects the standard Poisson model's tendency to overstate narrow, single-goal victories.
+* 📉 **Deflates 1-0 and 0-1:** Corrects the standard Poisson model's tendency to overstate narrow, single-goal victories.

-_Note: This fix only changes low-scoring games.
-If either team scores two or more goals, the score is not affected._
+* 📝 This fix only changes low-scoring games.
+If either team scores two or more goals, the score is not affected.

 ---